dyang195/civicly-RAG/README.md

 # Civicly.ai

-A Visual Studio Code extension that provides AI-powered search and summarization for city council records, making local government more accessible and understandable.
-The platform uses semantic search and AI summarization to help citizens easily find and comprehend information from city council meetings.
+[Civicly.ai](civicly.ai) is a website that provides AI-powered search and summarization for city council records, making local government more accessible and understandable.
+The web application uses semantic search and AI summarization to help citizens easily find and comprehend information from city council meetings.

 ## Features